 - Strategic measures represented in: - Launching mega projects such as the inauguration of the new Suez Canal on the 6th of August 2015, as a first stage of a two phased mega project which consists of digging a new canal parallel to the original one with a total length of 72 km for the whole project.
 On the other hand, Egypt has commenced the Suez Canal Axis Development project, aiming at transforming the waterway into an integrated global business hub.
 This mega project is divided into industrial, residential and commercial zones, and aims to create a community in an area of 461 million km2, roughly twice the area of Singapore port and 10 times the area of Jebel Ali in the UAE.
 It includes developing 6 ports and 3 industrial zones to create new residential, agricultural and industrial communities.
-The project is expected to create 1.5 million jobs and attract billions of new investments. - Taking a number of measures, aiming to boost investment, Including the postponement of applying the capital gains tax in addition to introducing wide-ranging tax exemptions for producers of strategic goods and exempting investments in some areas from taxes a certain period. - Adopting a free-float exchange rate regime to deepen foreign currency liquidity in banks, improve Egypt's competiveness and attract new foreign investments.
+The project is expected to create 1.5 million jobs and attract billions of new investments. - Establishing the New Administrative Capital, which is expected to include 25 residential districts for the housing of more than five million people and will include an international airport, an electric train and giant solar farms.